How To Say Good Morning In French + 5 Ways To Say “Get Up!”

-Good morning in French
+Good Morning In French

-In French, the word for good morning is: “Bonjour” (pronounced bɔ̃ʒuʀ).
-“Bon matin” (pronounced bɔ̃ matɛ̃) translates literally to “good morning”.
-However, this expression is used mostly in Canada.
-In French culture, it is very important to greet those around you in the morning with a polite “bonjour”.
-This post will explore different ways of saying good morning in French and look deeper into culture nuances and five ways to say “get up!”.
+In French, the word for good morning is: Bonjour.
+In French culture, it is very important to greet those around you in the morning with a polite bonjour.
+This post will explore different ways of saying good morning in French and look deeper into cultural nuances as well as five ways to say “get up!”.

 The author of this article was an exchange student in Douai, France in 1991-1992 during his junior year of high school.
 All of the cultural notes in this article are based on his personal experiences in France.